PROGRESSIAGLOBALGROUP/citizen-reports/docs/EXECUTIVE_SUMMARY_CLASS_MUNDIAL_2025-11-04.md

 ## ✨ Conclusion

-**Jantetelco is now a professional, government-grade civic-tech platform that's ready to impress mayors and win contracts.**
+**citizen-reports is now a professional, government-grade civic-tech platform that's ready to impress mayors and win contracts.**

 **Status: 🚀 GO FOR LAUNCH**